Arthur Morgan School Board of Directors

 Jane is recently retired from her position as the Associate Head of School at New Garden Friends School in Greensboro, NC.
 Her 27 years of work in education include teaching Mathematics grades 5-10, serving as Middle School Head and Associate Head of School.
 She is active at New Garden Friends Meeting where she served as Religious Education Director for four years in the early nineties.
 NGFS has hosted AMS on some of their 18 day field trips where Jane has had some interaction with students and faculty in the past.

-Faison is a clinical Social Worker in private practice.
+Faison is a psychotherapist in private practice.
 She serves children over six years of age, adolescents, and adults in Charlotte, NC.

 BS, MPH, University of North Carolina at Chapel Hill

 Lynda is a public health professional that has worked for the Toe River Health District for many years as a nutritionist, health educator and administrator, serving as health director for four years.
 She works hard at creating communities where being healthy is easy.
 She also gardens, runs, reads , hikes, cooks and has a small crossword puzzle addiction.
 Her son, Andrew Kaluzynski, attended AMS and counts it as one of the best decisions he ever made.